-Desiree Yourczek: Yeah I think that's that was one of the biggest reasons that Jess and I connected and went on to start ReGen, because coming back I know personally many of my friends had moved away and I no longer have the social connections in my community.
-And I felt a little isolated on the Iron Range because you know it's a vast area.
+Desiree Yourczek: Yeah, I think that's that was one of the biggest reasons that Jess and I connected and went on to start ReGen, because coming back, I know personally many of my friends had moved away and I no longer have the social connections in my community.
+And I felt a little isolated on the Iron Range because, you know, it's a vast area.
 And the communities don't always … there aren't many opportunities for me to just reach into the different communities to find other connections or groups or people to network with.
-So that was there was I definitely felt the need for it when I came back.
+I definitely felt the need for it when I came back.

 Christy Kallevig: Absolutely.
 What is you see is some of the benefits or successes that you have seen through your efforts with the ReGen?

 Desiree Yourczek: Well I think one great thing about ReGen and building the network is that many times if someone is looking to get involved in their community, or there's something new to our Iron Range community, they are referred to us.
 So we're able to kind of just loop them into our events and some opportunities, you know, maybe if they don't have time we come to our events.
 We can identify their need and hook them up with an organization or person or a community that can help them out.

 Christy Kallevig: So it sounds almost like you have a very one-to-one approach.
 Yeah.